+Ratings

-The reaffirmation of the ratings assigned to the bank facilities of Mangalore Chemicals & Fertilizers Ltd (MCFL) continue to derive strength from its established position in the Southern states of India with wide customer base, its long track record of operations in fertilizer industry and diversified product range.
-The rating also factors in the improvement in the profitability of the company in FY20 (refers to period from April 01 to March 31), Q1FY21 (refers to period from April 01 to June 30) on account of high yielding product mix and lower commodity & raw material prices.
+The revision in the ratings assigned to the bank facilities of Mangalore Chemicals & Fertilizers Ltd (MCFL) takes into account the likely improvement in the financial and operational performance of the company on account of receipt of the gas supply post the successful completion of laying of gas pipeline from Kochi to Mangalore by GAIL and the subsequent conversion of the urea manufacturing process by the company from naptha based feedstock to natural gas.
+The envisaged improvement in the financial profile of the company shall happen with the revision in the allowable consumption norms for the company and increased efficiency of operations.
+The revision in the ratings also factor in the recent release of subsidy by the government leading to significant reduction in the outstanding subsidy receivables of the company and thereby reducing its reliance on the working capital borrowings, which shall further lead to lower interest outgo and improvement in the interest coverage indicators going ahead.
+The ratings continue to derive strength from MCFL's established position in the Southern states of India with wide customer base, its long track record of operations in fertilizer industry and diversified product range.
 The ratings also take cognizance of the company being part of Adventz group with diversified business & operational synergies with other companies of the group in the fertilizer business.
 These rating strengths are, however, partially offset by its leveraged capital structure, high dependence on timely fertilizer subsidy receivable from the government and highly regulated nature of the fertilizer industry.
 The ratings are also constrained by the stressed liquidity and financial risk profile of the promoters of the company, Zuari Agro Chemicals Limited (ZACL).
+MCFL has not sought any moratorium on payments from its lenders as part of the COVID-19 - Regulatory Package announced by the RBI on March 27, 2020 and May 22, 2020.